Writing like a journalist is all the rage in the content marketing and SEO space.

 Writing like a journalist doesn’t just mean using HARO to get quotes from “experts” looking for backlinks.

-It means applying the particular model of journalistic writing or media production that applies to your situation.
+It means applying the particular model of journalistic writing or media content production that applies to your situation.

 For example, our podcast could be construed as journalism (broadcast journalism, perhaps?), but the way we write content is much more like an op-ed than it is investigative journalism.